 Make a contacts list!
 What would you do if your phone gets lost or is stolen?
 Save a contacts list online and take a paper copy.
 Check the contact details for the British Embassy, adding their number to your contacts list.
 Hopefully, you’ll never to need it, but it’s good to be prepared.

 Have you been to Egypt?
-What are your tops tips for a women traveling to the land of the Pharoahs?
-We’d love to know..
+What are your top travel tips for women traveling to the land of the Pharoahs?
+We’d love to know.

 Enjoyed this post?
 Why not share it on Pinterest!